dschro-1993/vehicle-api/README.md

 Every Endpoint is served by one main λ-Function.
 This has various **benefits**:

-- Complexity of API is very low (Compared To => Bundle/Deploy + Maintain one Function per Endpoint)
 - Chance     of a cold start is heavily reduced
+- Complexity of API is very low

 ### Dependencies